 Congress passed the Occupational Safety and Health Act (“OSHA”) to protect employers.
 It aims to keep all workplaces free from safety hazards, and ensure that employees are properly and adequately trained to perform their job.
 The inherently dangerous nature of construction sites makes OSHA a particularly relevant piece of legislation for employees of construction firms.

 OSHA standards cover a vast range of issues relevant to construction companies.
 Among other things, OSHA standards require that dangerous materials be dealt with properly, that companies regularly maintain their equipment, and that proper first aid and protective equipment is made readily available.
 Employees that question whether the company for which they work is abiding by OSHA standards have a legal right to request an OSHA inspection.

 Employees should be able to request an OSHA inspection or file an OSHA complaint without fear of retaliation from their employer.
 Employees who are disciplined or terminated for dealing with OSHA may have grounds to bring legal action against their employer.
-In this even, it is important to hire a Mesa construction accident attorney who is well versed in this area.
+In this event, it’s important to hire the lawyer most qualified to get you the results you deserve.

 At JacksonWhite Law, our AZ personal injury law team knows how frustrating it can be to suffer an on-the-job accident.
 Between medical bills, missed work and paperwork, a construction accident is one of the most pressing industry issues we see.
 That’s why we’re committed to simplifying the process and making it easier for you to receive compensation.

 Call Personal Injury Attorney Jared Everton at (480) 467-4392 to discuss your case today.

 Fill out the form below to get your consultation and discuss your best legal options.